Nursing and midwifery studies assistance grants

 - course fees

-- accommodation for compulsory face-to-face residential course attendance.
+- travel and accommodation for compulsory face-to-face residential course attendance.

 If you've previously received funding under the NT Nursing and Midwifery Studies Assistance Grant Scheme, you may still be able to apply for another grant.

 To apply for a studies assistance grant you must be a student enrolled in studies leading to a tertiary level qualification and meet the eligibility criteria.

 If your studies relate to mental health education go to the Mental Health Education Studies Assistance Grants webpage.